davidji99/terraform-provider-herokux/docs/resources/data_connector.md

 * `lag` - The lag of the data connector.

+* `source_app_name` - The source's app name.

+* `store_app_name` - The store's app name.

 ## Import

-An existing data connector can be imported using a composite value of the app name and data connector name separated by a colon.
+An existing data connector can be imported using a composite value of the source app name and data connector name separated by a colon.

 The simplest way to get the data connector name is via the `heroku data:connectors:list --app APP` command.